TYNE TUGS AND TUG BUILDERS

 1984: Name variously reported as LALRION, LAURION & LAVRION

-Above photo as PIPER courtesy of Bill Green
+Above photo as PIPER is courtesy of Bill Green

-Above photo as PIPER courtesy of Bill Green
+Above photo as PIPER is courtesy of Bill Green

-Above photo of PIPER at Mitchison's yard courtesy of Ronald Stanford
+Above photo as PIPER, at Mitchison's yard, is courtesy of Ronald Stanford

-Above photo as PIPER courtesy of Alan Hughes
+Above photo as PIPER is courtesy of Alan Hughes

-Above photo as PIPER courtesy of Paul Strathdee
+Above photo as PIPER is courtesy of Paul Strathdee

-Above photo as PIPER courtesy of Paul Strathdee
+Above photo showing (L-R) PIPER, AUDACIOUS & SOUTHAMPTON, is courtesy of Paul Strathdee

-Above photo as SOTIRIOS courtesy of Kevin Blair
+Above photo as SOTIRIOS is courtesy of Kevin Blair

-Above photo as LAVRION courtesy of Bent Mikkelsen
+Above photo as LAVRION is courtesy of Bent Mikkelsen

-Above photo as LAVRION courtesy of Bent Mikkelsen
+Above photo as LAVRION is courtesy of Bent Mikkelsen

-Above photo as LAVRION courtesy of Bent Mikkelsen
+Above photo as LAVRION is courtesy of Bent Mikkelsen

-Above photo as LAVRION courtesy of Bent Mikkelsen
+Above photo as LAVRION is courtesy of Bent Mikkelsen